Dr Tan Yah Yuen

-Dr Tan Yah Yuen, breast surgeon at Mount Elizabeth Hospitals, answers the questions you have about mastectomies.
+Dr Tan Yah Yuen, general surgeon at Mount Elizabeth Hospitals, answers the questions you have about mastectomies.

 A lumpectomy is a surgery to remove the cancer and tissue surrounding the tumour, but not the entire breast.
 There are a few considerations in choosing a mastectomy over a lumpectomy, such as the patient's emotional needs, health conditions, as well as the location of the tumour and size of a breast.